Division Contact Information

 Candidates must have tenure, rank of full professor, and at least six years of service at Northern Illinois University.

 Up to three new Presidential Teaching Professors are named each year.
 Upon appointment each receives a base salary adjustment of $2,000.
 A grant of $5,000 per year for the four-year appointment is provided for the improvement of the professor's teaching and may not be used for personal salary.
 Sometime during the last half of the appointment, the professor will be released for one semester from teaching, research, and service responsibilities to permit generation of new course materials or the development of instructional methods.
 (Colleges will receive $4,000 towards the cost of that one semester release.)
 The award is not renewable and will end if and when full-time NIU employment ceases.

 Each nominated professor who agrees to become a candidate will be asked to provide the Selection Committee with a portfolio including a current résumé, an essay (not to exceed 1,000 words) stating the candidate's philosophy of teaching, the names of two tenured colleagues (other than department chair), and the names and current addresses of five former students.
 The committee will request letters of support from each of these seven individuals.
 The committee will also invite each department chair or college dean to provide descriptions of the candidate's teaching performance and evaluations.
-Finally, the candidate will be asked to provide class lists of all classes taught during the past six years.